SW-g16/sw/documentation/final-report.md

     Bill is processed by VotingAssembly

-The above are the 4 fundamental triples that make up the backbone of our graph.
+The above are the 4 fundamental triples that make up the backbone of the application's graph.
 Data collected beyond is only appended to the graph.
-The appended data serves to *enrich* our ontology, both in the semantic sense (referencing external resources), and in the sense that it enables us to perform more interesting analyses on the data.
+The appended data serves to *enrich* the application's ontology, both in the semantic sense (referencing external resources), and in the sense that it enables more interesting analyses on the data.

 A bill's date is relevant.